yupinshi/SC_final/README.md

 * Generate an excel file that lists the important parameters in the Parameter.txt file

 ## How to run the code
 Both heights of the active layer and the passive layer are set to different values to generate the geometry for parameter study.
-In the first section, global constants defined.
-Change the height_pas and height_act in this section to 0.0004/0.0008/0.0012/0.0016.
+Change the height_pas and height_act in the first section, where global constants are defined, to 0.0004/0.0008/0.0012/0.0016 to generate the txt file and image for parameter study.
 ```
 height_pas = 0.0004
 height_act = 0.0004